djones2085/meal-prep-coordinator/README.md

 - [ ] UI/UX polish
     - [ ] Address top bar layout issues on small screens
 - [ ] UI Technology Consideration: Abstract UI and explore Tailwind CSS as an alternative/addition to MUI
+- [ ] Pagination for user list in admin user management.
+To handle a lot of users.

 ### Backend Services 🟨
 - [x] Basic Cloud Functions